Palermo: City walls

 In the medieval period the city was expanded with a second wall.
 Via Vittorio Emanuele continued to be the main road east–west through the walled city.
 The west gate was still Porta Nuova, the walls continued to Corso Alberti, to Piazza Vittorio Emanuele Orlando where it turned east along Via Volturno to Piazza Verdi and along the line of Via Cavour.
 At this northeast corner the Castello a Mare protected the port at La Cala.
 A huge chain was used to block La Cala with the other end at Santa Maria della Catena (St Mary of the Chain).
 The sea-side wall was along the western side of Foro Italico Umberto.
 The wall turns west along the northern side of Via Abramo Lincoln, continues along Corso Tukory.
 The wall turns north approximately on Via Benedetto, to Palazzo dei Normanni and back to Porta Nuova.

 Several gates in the city wall survive.

 Opera houses

-Up until the beginning of 20th century there were hundreds of small opera theatres known as magazzeni in the city of Palermo.
+Until the beginning of the 20th century there were hundreds of small opera theatres known as magazzeni in Palermo.